yifeifang/cse481wi18/UNFINISHED-Lab-18:-Map-annotation-from-a-web-interface.md

 </div>
 ```

-This is more or less what your app should look like, module a few extra styles:
+This is more or less what your app should look like, with a few extra styles added:

 ![image](https://user-images.githubusercontent.com/1175286/35306781-6827e510-0054-11e8-88b2-96994b76af70.png)